 Strained relationship over US ambassador’s comments on lese majeste laws

-Following the incident a week later, the US ambassador suggested that Thailand apply to become a member of the TPP or Trans Pacific partnership.
-While Thailand’s government under Prime Minister Prayuth Chan Ocha has indicated that Thailand will in due course become a member of the Trans Pacific Partnership, it is clear to many commentators that the regulations and requirement required for membership would pose some difficulties for Thailand although the US ambassador seem to go out of his way to point that Thailand’s current predicament would not be an obstacle to beginning negotiations.
+Following the incident a week later, the US ambassador suggested that Thailand apply to become a member of the TPP or Trans-Pacific partnership.
+While Thailand’s government under Prime Minister Prayuth Chan Ocha has indicated that Thailand will in due course become a member of the Trans-Pacific Partnership, it is clear to many commentators that the regulations and requirement required for membership would pose some difficulties for Thailand although the US ambassador seemed to go out of his way to point that Thailand’s current predicament would not be an obstacle to beginning negotiations.

 US Thai strategic review on all issues

-The conference was chaired by Mr Apichart Chinwanno who is the permanent secretary of Foreign Affairs in the Thai administration and co chaired by a US Assistant Secretary of State’s Daniel R. Russell.
-KIt is understood that the discussions involved areas such as defence, trade and investment as well as a range of issues including education, science and technology.
-The discussions also covered the particular thorny issue between the two countries at the moment which involves human trafficking and irregular migration.
+The conference was chaired by Mr Apichart Chinwanno who is the permanent secretary of Foreign Affairs in the Thai administration and co-chaired by a US Assistant Secretary of State’s Daniel R. Russell.
+It is understood that the discussions involved areas such as defence, trade and investment as well as a range of issues including education, science and technology.
+The discussions also covered the particularly thorny issue between the two countries at the moment which involves human trafficking and irregular migration.

 Thailand’s programme to combat human trafficking

-Thai government says Thai US relationship is strong but observers see shift towards China
+Thai government says Thai US relationship is strong but observers see a shift towards China

 Sino Thai relationship – purchase of submarines